-Teton Pass is a high mountain pass at an elevation of 2.570m (8,431ft) above the sea level, located in Teton County, in the U.S. state of Wyoming, near the border with Idaho.
+Teton Pass is a high mountain pass at an elevation of 2.571m (8,435ft) above the sea level, located in Teton County, in the U.S. state of Wyoming, near the border with Idaho.

-Set high at the southern end of the Teton Range, the road over the pass is paved with sharp turns.
-It’s called Wyoming Highway 22 (Teton Pass Highway). and becomes Idaho State Highway 33 at the Idaho border.
-The maximum grade on the road is 10%.
+Set high at the southern end of the Teton Range, the road to the summit is paved with sharp turns.
+It’s called Wyoming Highway 22 (Teton Pass Highway) and becomes Idaho State Highway 33 at the Idaho border.
+The first road to the summit was built in 1913.

 How long is Teton Pass?

 Located within the Bridger-Teton National Forest in western Wyoming, the pass is 28km (17.4 miles) long running from Wilson (in Teton County, Wyoming) to Victor (in Teton County, Idaho).
 At the summit, a minor gravel road climbs up to Teton Peak, at 2.643m (8,671ft) above the sea level.

 The road is not easy.
 It features a 10% of maximum gradient through some of the ramps.
 It is dangerous and hazardous for overweight trucks due its grade steepness, grade length and curve severity that can cause trucks to lose control.
 After dark it's a special thrill.